-Currier, Katherine A. & Eimermann, Thomas E., The Study of Law: A Critical Thinking Approach, 4th. edition ISBN: 978-1-4548-5222-3
+Currier, Katherine A. & Eimermann, Thomas E., The Study of Law: A Critical Thinking Approach, 4th. edition ISBN: 978-1-4548-5222-3 modules, course content, announcements, grades, and discussions on Blackboard.
+All assignments are to be submitted through Blackboard.

 Additional materials will be placed on electronic reserve (e-reserve), accessible through Pius Library, or on BlackBoard.